Zamiell/stardew-valley/Min-Max_Guide.md

 #### [Skip Intro](https://www.nexusmods.com/stardewvalley/mods/533)

 In this case, the intro refers to the cutscene that appears before you get to the main menu.
-Even though you can press escape to skip this cutscene, it is helpful to just completely remove it so that you can get into the game that much faster.
+Being forced to watch an unskippable intro cutscene every time you want to play the game is inexcusable.

 #### [Fast Animations](https://www.nexusmods.com/stardewvalley/mods/1089)